osbuild/guides/osbuild-composer/src/introduction.md

 # Introduction

-OSBuild is comprised of many individual projects which work together to provide a wide range of features to build and assemble operating system artifacts.
+Image Builder is comprised of many individual projects which work together to provide a wide range of features to build and assemble operating system artifacts.
 The graphical user interfaces can be found under the term [Image Builder](./introduction.md#image-builder) and provide access to the osbuild machinery.
-They integrate into existing operating system interfaces, including the **Cockpit** management console, the **cloud.redhat.com** customer services, as well as the classic linux **command-line**.
+They integrate into existing operating system interfaces, including the **Cockpit** management console, the **console.redhat.com** customer services, as well as the classic linux **command-line**.

 The [Composer](./introduction.md#composer) project is the underlying system service that provides the APIs required by the multitude of user interfaces.
 It serves as arbiter between the specific requirements of the user interfaces and the general purpose functionality provided by [osbuild](./introduction.md#osbuild), the engine that drives the builds and assemblies of the individual artifacts.